 Governors

-Our Governing Body is made up of a group of 10 people who have chosen to give their time and commitment in support of this school and to fulfill the legally required obligations:
+Our Governing Body is made up of a group of 10 people who have chosen to give their time and commitment in support of this school and to fulfil the legally required obligations:

-As well as the headteacher and one member of staff, the members include three parent governors, elected by the parents and four co-opted governors, appointed by the governing body.
-There is one Local Authority governor appointed, in this case, by WSCC.
+As well as the headteacher and one Governor representing staff, there are three parent governors, elected by parents and six co-opted governors appointed by the Governing Body.
+There is one Local Authority governor appointed by WSCC.
+Governors also have sought and approved the support and expertise of two Associate Governors.

 The Chair of Governors co-ordinates the work of the Governing Body and liaises regularly with the Headteacher.